Who should take the CIRO Programme?

 What does the registration fee cover?

-The fee covers the training and CIRO Exam, the study materials, the training course materials, all administration and posting fee, the lunch and coffee breaks during training.
+The fee covers the training and CIRO Exam, the study materials, the training course materials, all administration and posting fee.

 Once your registration fee has been received you will be sent your electronic Study Guide and login details for the online mock exam.